-Most colleges will only accept transfer of courses with a grade of "C" or better, but those colleges with whom BRTC has a partnership agreement (ASU and WBC) may accept all BRTC courses (with the exception of a grade of "D" in Freshman English I), even those with a "D" grade, if students have an overall GPA of 2.00 and are transferring complete Associate of Arts degrees.
+Most colleges will only accept transfer of course with a grade of "C" or better, but those colleges with whom BRTC has an articulation agreement may accept all BRTC courses (with the exception of a grade of "D" in Freshman English I), even those with a "D" grade, if students have an overall GPA of 2.00 and are transferring complete Associate of Arts degrees.
 Students are responsible for contacting the registrar at the receiving college regarding transfer policies at that college.

-Arkansas Act 98 (1989) provides for establishment of a core curriculum of courses which will apply towards the general education requirements of baccalaureate degrees at state supported colleges, and which will be fully transferrable between these colleges.
-The term "state minimum core" is used to describe this core curriculum, and a copy may be obtained from the Office of the Registrar or the ADHE website, at http://acts.adhe.edu/studenttransfer.aspx.
+Arkansas Act 98 provides for establishment of a core curriculum of courses which will apply towards the general education requirements of baccalaureate degrees at state supported colleges, and which will be fully transferable between these colleges.
+The term "state minimum core" is used to describe this core curriculum, and a copy may be obtained from the Office of the Registrar or the ADHE website at http://acts.adhe.edu/studenttransfer.aspx.